-Common Alder hedge plants are only delivered bareroot, during winter (Nov-March).
+Alder plants are only delivered bareroot, during winter (Nov-March).

 Spacing a Common Alder Windbreak:

-Plant Common Alder hedging at 2 plants per metre, 50 cms apart.
+Plant Common Alder hedging at 2 plants per metre, 50 cm apart.

-Note on Alder roots: Alder has invasive roots that can break old water pipes and damage the foundations of old buildings or walls.
+Note on Alder roots: These invasive roots can break old water pipes and damage the foundations of old buildings or walls.
 30 metres away from vulnerable structures is a safe distance to plant Alder.
 New build, concrete foundations are not at risk.

 Common alder is found over most of Europe, Russia, North Africa and parts of Asia.
 It is also known as Smooth Alder.